zteeed/zteeed.github.io/_posts/2020-11-10-introduction-to-hacking-android.md

 /mnt/sdcard/base.apk: 1 file pulled, 0 skipped.
 3.3 MB/s (4941426 bytes in 1.443s)
 ```

 We then used the <a href="https://github.com/skylot/jadx">JADX</A> APK decompiler to grab the java files.
-Most of the exploration has been done using “grep”.
+Most of the exploration has been done using `grep`.
 Here is the exploration tree:

 Source: <a href="https://github.com/zteeed/tempmail-apks/raw/master/2020-11-04-tempmail.apk">https://github.com/zteeed/tempmail-apks/raw/master/2020-11-04-tempmail.apk</a>